REGISTRATION WILL OPEN JANUARY 21, 2020 at 6 AM MST

 I’m the kind of person who does better with a task, so I volunteered to be on the committee the next year, and was thrilled when I got an email assigning me to run the Thursday Publication Primer/Bootcamp.
 After my first year of volunteering, I had the chair at the time ask me how I felt about running the conference someday.
 I told her: Oh, I don’t have the personality for that.
 And then I kind of scurried off before she could ask me any follow-up questions.
 Little did I know, right?

 But the thing about time and new opportunities, is that they usually lead to growth.
 Over the years I’ve faced my books getting rejected, having and then not having an agent, getting *so* close to meeting my goals (but not quite close enough).
 My family has faced illness, death, and heartbreak, mingled with birth and joy and hope.
 And through it all—my trials and triumphs, the Storymaker community has been there for me.

 There’s a reason we call the Storymaker Conference a family reunion.
 We are there for each other.
 We understand each other.
 We know that life is messy and writing is messy, but that life and writing can also be amazing.
 And maybe we’re all wannabes in one way or another.

-Who we are: Our conference is sponsored by the LDStorymakers Author Guild.
-The guild consists of authors across all publishing platforms that are members of The Church of Jesus Christ of Latter-Day Saints (hence… Latter-day Storymakers) that have met a list of publishing benchmarks and are committed to the values of our faith, but please know the conference is open to everyone.
+Who we are: Our conference is sponsored by the Storymakers Author Guild.
+The guild consists of authors across all publishing platforms that are members of The Church of Jesus Christ of Latter-day Saints that have met a list of publishing benchmarks and are committed to the values of our faith, but please know the conference is open to everyone.

-For more information about the LDStorymakers Author Guild, visit the guild website by clicking on the following link: LDStorymakers Author Guild.
+For more information about the Storymakers Author Guild, visit the guild website by clicking on the following link: Storymakers Author Guild.
 You can also learn about the Whitney Awards, our awards program recognizing excellence among our authors by clicking here: The Whitney Awards.